alexliesenfeld/health/README.md

 - Request based and fixed-schedule health checks.
 - Global and check-based timeout management.
-- Caching (to avoid burdening downstream services with too many requests).
+- Caching (to avoid sending too many requests to downstream services).
 - Custom HTTP request middleware for pre- and postprocessing HTTP requests and/or responses.
 - Failure tolerance based on fail count and/or time thresholds.
 - Provides an [http.Handler](https://golang.org/pkg/net/http/#Handler) that can be easily used with a [mux](https://golang.org/pkg/net/http/#ServeMux).